Road Captain cover art

 Featuring exhilarating stories from his years at Team Sky and Ineos Grenadiers – where he played a fundamental role in the team’s dominance at the Tour de France, leading Chris Froome, Geraint Thomas and Egan Bernal to their Tour victories – Luke shows what it’s like to manage a road race unfolding at 60km/h.
 As he points out, it is ‘like playing chess on wheels’.

-Road Captain immerses listeners in the team dynamics, tactical complexities and split-second decisions vital to success in professional cycling.
+Road Captain immerses readers in the team dynamics, tactical complexities and split-second decisions vital to success in professional cycling.
 It discloses the mental and physical battles taking place within a group of riders, and reveals how the biggest bike races are won.

 © Luke Rowe 2025 (P) Penguin Audio 2025